The History of Juneteenth

-Juneteenth is celebrated each year on June 19.
+Juneteenth occurs each year on June 19.
 It honors the day in 1865 when American forces declared that enslaved people in Texas were to be freed, marking the official end of slavery.
 It’s also referred to as Emancipation Day.

-While this holiday has been celebrated informally for years, it historically has had trouble gaining visibility.
+While many have informally celebrated this holiday for years, it historically has had trouble gaining visibility.
 Declaring Juneteenth as a federal holiday shows a commitment from the government to recognizing and celebrating the turning point in our country’s history.

 What This Means to Companies

 Last summer, the Black Lives Matter movement helped bring much-needed additional attention to equality issues.
-In the wake of those, several large companies began voluntarily adding Juneteenth to their roster of paid holidays, including Apple, Nike, Target, JCPenny, and Spotify.
+In response, several large companies began voluntarily adding Juneteenth to their roster of paid holidays.
+These companies included Apple, Nike, Target, JCPenny, and Spotify.

 Now that it’s officially a federal holiday, it opens questions for employers on how to handle it correctly in the workplace.

 For federal employees, Juneteenth is now a paid holiday, allowing those workers to observe the day away from the workplace.

 For private businesses, though, the question lingers of whether it’s mandatory to give employees that day off and add it to the roster of paid holidays.